miekg/dnsfs/README.md

 A read-only DNS filesystem.
 Browse the DNS using the tools you know!

-Because the DNS is a not database, dnsfs can't just display directories full of content.
-To help a little bit it will query some set of qtypes to see if they exist.
-No subdomain (directories) will be listed by default.
+Listing an empty directory will make DNSFS query a default set of qtypes.
 The types queried by default are: SOA, NS, MX, DNSKEY, TXT, A and AAAA.

-For subdomains and other types to exist they have to be queried, to see if they are defined in the DNS.
+Because the DNS is a not database, no subdomains are listed by default.
+For subdomains and other types to exist they have to be queried.
+I.e. you have to change directory into a subdomain to get it queried.
 CNAMEs are detected and made into symlinks.

+Queries are executed the buffer size set to 4096B and the DO bit is true.
+Google Public DNS is used to query against.

 ## Structure

-Each label is a new directory - regardless if the name is delegated or not.
-Accessed names are cached.
+Each label is a directory - regardless if the name is delegated or not.
+Accessed names are cached, but the TTL is not used.

+* The filesystem is not writeable.
 * Lowercase names are *labels* in the DNS.
 * Names starting with an upper case are types: A, Txt, Soa, Srv, etc. The content is the string notation of the type's data for the directory where the file lives.
 * Permission are set to 'rw-rw-rw-' for non DNSSEC names as these are effectively writeable.
 For names that also have RRSIGs it's set to 'r--r--r--'.
 * The TTL is not used and set to 3600 for all records.
-* Inode are fixed: 1 for directories, 2 for files.
+* Inode are fixed: 1 for directories, 2 for files, 3 for symlinks.
 * Directory size is 4096.
 * Link count is set to 1.
+* Uid/Gid are set to the current user.

 ## Build